odoo/owl/doc/store.md

 Managing the state in an application is not an easy task.
 In some cases, the state of an application can be part of the component tree, in a natural way.
-However, there are situations where some part of the state need to be displayed in various parts of the user interface, and then, it is not obvious which component should own which part of the state.
+However, there are situations where some parts of the state need to be displayed in various parts of the user interface, and then, it is not obvious which component should own which part of the state.

 Owl's solution to this issue is a centralized store.
-It is a class that owns some (or all) state, and let the developer update it in a structured way, with `actions`.
+It is a class that owns some (or all) state, and lets the developer update it in a structured way, with `actions`.
 Owl components can then connect to the store, and will be updated if necessary.